-- 1990.1101. (a) Except as provided in subdivision (b), the provisions of this chapter are severable.
-If any provision of this chapter, other than those listed in subdivision (b), or its application, is held invalid, that invalidity shall not affect other provisions or applications that can be given effect without the invalid provision or application. - (b) (1) The following provisions of this chapter are not severable: - (A) Establishing poker as the only permissible Internet gambling game. - (B) Prohibiting persons or entities who have been convicted in a court of competent jurisdiction of a felony consisting of either having accepted a bet over the Internet in violation of United States or California law, or having aided or abetted that unlawful activity, from being licensed under this chapter.
+- (a) Except as provided in subdivision (b), the provisions of this chapter are severable.
+If any provision of this chapter, other than those listed in subdivision (b), or its application, is held invalid, that invalidity shall not affect other provisions or applications that can be given effect without the invalid provision or application. - (b) (1) The following provisions of this chapter are not severable: - (A) Establishing poker as the only permissible Internet gambling game. - (B) Prohibiting persons or entities who have been convicted in a court of competent jurisdiction of a felony consisting of either having accepted a bet over the Internet in violation of United States or California law, or having aided or abetted that unlawful activity, from being licensed under this chapter. - (C) Limiting the entities that are eligible for an operator license.

-- (C) Limiting the entities that are eligible for an operator license. - (2) If any of the provisions identified in paragraph (1), or application of those provisions to any person or circumstances, is held invalid, the entire chapter shall be invalid.
+(2) If any of the provisions identified in paragraph (1), or application of those provisions to any person or circumstances, is held invalid, the entire chapter shall be invalid.

-19990.1102.
-This chapter shall remain in effect only until January 1, 2024, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2024, deletes or extends that date.
+This chapter shall remain in effect only until January 1, 2025, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2025, deletes or extends that date.

 SEC.
+3.

-3. The Legislature finds and declares that Chapter 5.2 (commencing with Section 19990.101) of Division 8 of the Business and Professions Code, as added by Section 1 of this act, imposes a limitation on the public's right of access to the meetings of public bodies or the writings of public officials and agencies within the meaning of Section 3 of Article I of the California Constitution.
+The Legislature finds and declares that Section 2 of this act, which adds Chapter 5.2 (commencing with Section 19990.101) to Division 8 of the Business and Professions Code, imposes a limitation on the public's right of access to the meetings of public bodies or the writings of public officials and agencies within the meaning of Section 3 of Article I of the California Constitution.
 Pursuant to that constitutional provision, the Legislature makes the following findings to demonstrate the interest protected by this limitation and the need for protecting that interest: